Foundation / Corporation

 Tufts Health Plan Foundation

 Grants to Rhode Island, New Hampshire, and Massachusetts community organizations and health centers for programs that address the needs of the aging population.
-Letters of Inquiry are due January 22, 2018.
+Applicants must submit an LOI prior to submitting a full application.
 Programs may be in the areas of workforce development, health and wellness, purposeful engagement, and field and capacity building.
 Funding is intended to improve best practices of the organization, and ultimately result in age-friendly cities and healthy communities.

 Proposals will be accepted that work to: